-This site was established January 5, 2011 to provide security information for leadership at Houses of Worship to help improve safety and security for all Houses of Worship around the world.
-We are approaching 450,000 views and I receive emails from various parts of the world asking requesting assistance.
+This site was established January 5, 2011, to provide security information for leadership at Houses of Worship to help improve safety and security for all Houses of Worship around the world.
+We now have more than 600,000 viewers.

 If you would like a vulnerability assessment of your place of worship please contact Jim McGuffey at email@example.com

-Rates are $400.00 per day plus travel expense.
-A house of worship with 1-2 facilities takes on average 2 days which includes a written report.
+A house of worship with 1-2 facilities takes on average 2-3 days which includes a written report.
 Factors such as facility size, complexity of operations, availability of facility members required to take part in the assessment, impact the time on site.

 As it relates to safety and security, the author of this site thanks God for blessing our country and for allowing us to maintain the best team of men and women in our Military, CIA, FBI, DEA, ATF, NSA, DHS and other law enforcement and intelligence gathering agencies to protect our nation and world from terrorist activity.

 The author of this website has been a security practitioner for 45 years and is one of 150 security professionals world-wide to hold all three ASIS International Board Certifications in security which are accredited by Department of Homeland Security and universities.
-He has provided security training and security risk assessments for various places of worship in the U. S. and overseas.
+He provides security training world-wide.
 To learn more about Jim you can visit his website www.acesecurityconsultants.com

 There are also a few security professionals who attempt to sell fear by making you think a shooting is about to occur and you should invest is all sorts of money for armed guards.
 The truth is that the majority of church crimes involves vandalism and the majority of incidents involve medical issues, many with the elderly.
 The majority of church incidents and crimes can be prevented and mitigated by managing risk through policies and procedures and a basic alarm system.